-When you access the Site, you will be asked to agree to the storing of cookies on your device for certain purposes.
-If you do not agree, you should not agree to the storage of cookies or continue to browse the Site.
-In addition, your browser may provide you with the ability to not accept cookies, as well as the ability to delete already-existing cookies.
-If you refuse, or delete previously-existing, cookies, you may not be able to receive the benefits of certain features of the Site.
+This Site utilizes essential cookies to save your site preferences and nonessential cookies for analytical purposes as described in the second paragraph of this Section.
+When you access the Site, you will be asked to accept the Firm’s use of nonessential cookies for such purposes.
+If you do not accept the Firm’s use of nonessential cookies, you should click “X” before browsing the Site.
+By clicking “X” you will disable our use of nonessential cookies; this will not disable our use of essential cookies.
+You can change your cookie selection at any time in Cookie Settings.
+In addition, your browser may provide you with the ability to block cookies as well as the ability to delete already existing essential and nonessential cookies.
+If you block or delete cookies you may not be able to receive the benefits of certain features of the Site.

 Analytical Information will only be used by the Firm (a) to record your use of the Site, (b) to diagnose problems with the Site, (c) to improve the Site and make the Site more useful to you and other users, (d) to assist in the Firm’s marketing efforts, and (e) for other legitimate business purposes of the Firm.
 The Firm will collect Analytical Information either directly or through third parties acting on its behalf.
-For example, Google Analytics is one of the the third parties used by the Firm to collect Analytical Information.
+For example, Google Analytics is one of the third parties used by the Firm to collect Analytical Information.
 These third parties may combine and use data collected through your use of the Site with data they collect over time and across different websites for their own purposes.
 You can learn about how Google collects and processes data at https://policies.google.com/technologies/partner-sites.
-You can also learn about the controls Google offers to manage the collection and use of your data at https://policies.google.com/privacy.
-The Firm recommends that you review the privacy policies or notices of these third parties.
+You can also learn about the controls Google offers to manage the collection and use of your information at https://policies.google.com/privacy.
+The Firm recommends that you review these other entities’ privacy policies or notices at the links provided above.

 8. Sensitive Information